Mathics3/mathics-core/FUTURE.rst

 After Mathics3 Version 6.0.0, Python 3.6 wll be dropped and possibly 3.7.
 Changes are needed to support 3.11 so we will be focusing on 3.8 to 3.11.

+We have gradually been using a more modern Python programming style and idioms: more type annotation, use of isort (sort imports), black (code formatting), and flake8 (lint checking).

 Deferred
 --------